Chris Dodd: Personal life

 In 1970, Dodd married Susan Mooney; they divorced in 1982.
 Afterwards, he dated at different times Bianca Jagger and Carrie Fisher, among others.

 In 1999, Dodd married Jackie Marie Clegg, a native of Orem, Utah, former longtime aide to Senator Jake Garn, Republican of Utah, and former official at the Export-Import Bank of the United States.
 The marriage joined Dodd's family of New England Catholic Democrats with Clegg's family of LDS (Mormon) Republicans from the Utah Valley.
 The couple has two daughters, Grace (born September 2001) and Christina Dodd (born May 2005).

 Dodd was raised as a Catholic and attends Mass.
 In 2007, Dodd stated that his Catholic faith taught him "to promote the common good" and "do everything possible to provide a safety net for the most vulnerable."
 Dodd also credited his Catholic background with his decision to join the Peace Corps.
 Dodd's two children were baptized in the Catholic tradition and blessed in the Mormon tradition.

 He made a brief cameo appearance as himself in the political satire film Dave (1993).

 On July 31, 2009, Dodd announced he had been diagnosed with prostate cancer; his aides said that it was at an early, treatable stage and Dodd would undergo surgery during the Senate August recess.
 The surgery, held at the Memorial Sloan-Kettering Cancer Center in New York, was successful.

 Awards and honors

 In 2008, Dodd received the Washington Office on Latin America's Human Rights Award.

 In 2014, Dodd received The Media Institute's Freedom of Speech Award.

 In 2016, Dodd received the Brass Ring Award from the United Friends of the Children, a Los Angeles charitable organization, in recognition of his work on behalf of children while in the Senate.

+In 2025, Dodd received the Presidential Citizens Medal, the second highest civilian award, from President Joe Biden.